Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 #### Download & Install Postman

 Download and install postman [link](https://www.postman.com/downloads/).
 We will be using this program to send a request to a deployed model such that a prediction can be received.

+## Exercise 1: Setup New Project in Azure DevOps

+Duration: 20 minutes

 ### Task 1: Create New Project